 A basic rule thumb which I follow is to:

 “Eat a little bit less than what I require”,

 this ensures that I don’t feel sleepy as I meditate.
 Overeating, on the other hand, will result in you feeling sleepy especially during meditation sessions which are held right after the meal breaks.

 This brings me to the end of part-2 of a rather long packing list of items and what to avoid for a 10 day or 3 day vipassana meditation retreat based on my experience of attending eleven such meditation courses in the last four years.
 I must add when I don’t get the opportunity to attend go for a 10 day silent meditation retreat I practice vipassana meditation near me in small centers conducting short 1 day meditation courses within my city.

 As I mentioned in the beginning, every vipassana meditation camp teaches us some new lessons so I may update this list by adding more items based on my vipassana meditation experience, as it increases, in future.

 Meanwhile, if you have something in your mind to add to this post, do share it in the comments.
-Every disciple of vipassana is unique in his or her own way so your learning can be different to mine.
+Every disciple of vipassana meditation 10 day course is unique in his or her own way so your learning can be different to mine.
 Thus, sharing the same will add priceless value to the community of seekers of truth and happiness.